dartmouth-cs52-19S/workshop-graphql-workshop/README.md

 }
 ```

+**Copy and paste your mutation somewhere safe -- we'll be using it again soon.**

 #### That's it!
 At this point, you've learned how to explore a GraphQL API through introspection, form some really efficient nested queries, and use a few simple mutations.
+Now, let's see how we can integrate what we just learned into our React application.

-### Setting up Apollo
+### Using GraphQL in a React app with Apollo
+Now that we have our query and mutations built, we can integrate them into a React app.
+Before we start, make sure your development server is running (if not, do `yarn start`) and you can see the starter app in the browser.

 ## Summary / What you Learned